A Physical Basis for the H-band Blue-edge Velocity and Light-Curve Shape Correlation in Context of Type Ia Supernova Explosion Physics: Measurements of Spectra and Light Curve Parameters

 \section{Measurements of Spectra and Light Curve Parameters}

 In this work, the $H$-band break is represented by the Doppler shift, \ved, of the bluest component of the $H$-band multiplet at 1.57 \mic\ (Fig. \ref{fig:11fevs99by}).
 In a SN~Ia explosion, the photosphere recedes through the IME layers before it reaches the \Nifs\ region.
-Once this \Nifs-rich region is exposed, the Fe/Co/Ni emission in the $H$-band begins to emerge. \citet{Ashall19} found that at about +10 days relative to $B$-band maximum was a good time to measure \ved.
-By then, the feature has emerged in all SNe~Ia.
+Once this \Nifs-rich region is exposed, the Fe/Co/Ni emission in the $H$-band begins to emerge. \citet{Ashall19} found that at about +10 days relative to $B$-band maximum was a good time to measure \ved, because during this phase the spectra are dominated by single ionized iron group elements, and by then the feature has emerged in all SNe~Ia.
 However, note that at earlier times, \ved\ may be affected by lines of IME.
 Whereas, significantly beyond +10d the emission from forbidden lines starts to dominate.
 In fact, the ideal time to measure \ved\ may be right after the H-band feature can be clearly distinguished from other blends.
 However, this would require daily observations which are not currently available.

 We measure \ved\ by the method outlined in \citet{Ashall19} in both the observed and theoretical spectra.
 Briefly, \ved\ is measured by fitting a Gaussian profile to the minimum of the blue-edge of the $H$-band break.
 The fit is produced over a fixed wavelength range and iterated to find convergence.
 The model spectra are based on detailed non-LTE radiation transport explosions for normal, transitional and sub-luminous SNe~Ia \citep{Hoeflich02,Hoeflich17,Blondin18}.
 For all models close to $M_{Ch}$, \ved\ corresponds to the region where the \Nifs\ mass fraction, $X_{\rm{Ni}}$, is approximately 0.02-0.03.
 For the sub-luminous sub-$M_{Ch}$ model with low mass ($M_{WD}$=0.9\Msun) \citep{Blondin18} the corresponding abundance is slightly higher ($X_{\rm{Ni}}$ is $\approx $ 0.10)\footnote{We note that \citet{Blondin18} use incomplete nuclear reaction networks, and complete networks predict a larger \Nifs\ production \citep{Shen18b}.
 However, the velocity where $X_{\rm{Ni}}\approx $ 0.10 in the complete networks is consistent with that of \citet{Blondin18} within 500\kms.}.
 This is because the lower mass produces a smaller optical depth.
 For all models, regardless of $M_{WD}$, the value of $X_{\rm{Ni}}$ is small.
 Therefore, we use the H-band break as an indicator for the outer edge of the \Nifs\ region.
 For a discussion of the uncertainties in the fluxes see the references for each of the models.